Benefits and Pay

 Same-sex partners may qualify under local policies allowing certain non-dependents to live on base, such as child-care providers.
 For example, the Army allows non-family members to live in military family housing (but not unaccompanied housing) with permission from the Housing Office.

-Military ID Cards: Children of service members are eligible for a military ID card after being designated by a service member as dependents in DEERS.
+Military ID Cards: Spouses and children of service members are eligible for a military ID card after being designated by a service member as dependents in DEERS.
 Children living with someone other than the service member and all children over age 10 must have ID cards.
 An ID card gives a child access to Morale, Welfare, and Recreation programming.

 Family Care Plans & Deployment Support: When a service member is deployed, he or she must set up a Family Care Plan designating someone to care for his or her minor children and certain other dependents.
-Same-sex partners may be named as the caregiver on the service member’s Family Care Plan, giving them access to benefits such as counseling through Military OneSource, shopping and programs at military installations on behalf of the dependents.
+Same-sex partners may be named as the caregiver on the service member’s Family Care Plan.

 The caregiver does not receive a military ID card while the service member is deployed, but he or she may buy things for the dependents at a military Commissary and Exchange while the service member is deployed.
 In order to do this, the service member or caregiver must request a letter of authorization from the commanding officer of the installation with the commissary or exchange through the ID card office at that installation.